xayahrainie4793/minimal-primes-and-left-right-truncatable-primes/README.md

-Data for minimal primes, left truncatable primes, and right truncatable primes in bases 2 to 160
+Data for minimal primes, left-truncatable primes, right-truncatable primes, minimal composites, and two-sided primes in bases 2 to 160

 The name of the files means: